archetype-themes/plugin-theme-component/docs/Themes.md

 snippets/[snippet-one].liquid
 ```

-The following files will be edited or created if need be:
+The following files will be edited or created if needed:

 ```shell
 # Adding JavaScript and Styles references if needed